ChrD2022/PDA_Testing/part_1_docs/testing_task_1.md

 class CardGame:

-# should be == for card.value = 1
+# should be == for card.value = 1, : missing from the else.
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

-# this is called 'dif' not def. there is also no , separating cards 1 & 2.
+# this is called 'dif' not def. there is also no "," separating cards 1 & 2.
+The indentation is not correct. return card should be return card1.
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card